Electro-diesel locomotive: Full dual-mode

-With modern electronics, it is much easier to construct (or adapt) an electro-diesel locomotive or multiple-unit which is equally at home running at high speeds both "under the wires" and under diesel power (e.g. British Rail Class 88, Bombardier ALP-45DP).
-These will normally operate under pure electric traction where possible, and use the diesel engines to extend the journeys along non-electrified sections which would not be cost effective to electrify.
+This type of dual-mode locomotives has a high power and traction force at home running at high speeds both "under the wires" and under diesel power.
+These locomotives normally operate under pure electric traction where possible, and use the diesel engines to extend the journeys along non-electrified sections which would not be cost effective to electrify.
 They may also be used on long cross-country routes to take advantage of shorter sections of electrified main lines.